kaosnoff/ng-materializecss/README.md

 Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/ng-materializecss` directory.

+## Publish

+To publish new releases, it is necessary to fork this project and change the name of the package.
+After that, run `yarn publish` to send your library as a public NPM package.

 <!--
 ## Running unit tests